 If you plan on working, you’ll also need an AMKA number, which is social security.
 You can head to your local tax office to get this sorted.
 In Santorini, that means heading to Thira.

 The final thing to consider is healthcare.
 Any non-EU citizen should sort private health insurance before you go.

 Overall, Greek bureaucracy has a bit of a bad name.
 Things take a while, and the slow pace of life on the islands can really take its toll when filing paperwork.

 Things to know before moving to Santorini

 Like most of Greece, people in Santorini, older residents especially, are religious.
 The churches are popular tourist destinations because of their beautiful blue and white colouring.
 However, they are still places of religious worship, and other locals won’t look at you kindly if you don’t show a little respect.

-There are many festivals and nameday celebrations in the religious calendar, and you should get familiar with these as many shops shut and holiday days are observed.
+There are many festivals and nameday celebrations in the religious calendar, and you should get familiar with these as many shops shut down and holiday days are observed.

 2. Animals galore!